Naked Cowboy: Personal life

 On February 15, 2013, Burck married Patricia Burck, a woman from Mexico City who was 25 at the time.
-Patricia is a professional belly dancer and group fitness instructor, is also a licensed Naked Cowgirl franchisee.
+Patricia, a professional belly dancer and group fitness instructor, is also a licensed Naked Cowgirl franchisee.

 Burck is a resident of Queens.

 Arrest

-On March 6, 2021 Burck was arrested in Daytona Beach, Florida where he was appearing at Daytona Beach Bike Week.
+On March 6, 2021, Burck was arrested in Daytona Beach, Florida, where he was appearing at Daytona Beach Bike Week.
 He was arrested on charges of panhandling and resisting an officer without violence, as his act violated Daytona Beach's panhandling policies.
 After spending a night in jail, Burck entered a plea of no contest to the resisting an officer without violence charge.

-Following his plea the judge involved in Burck's case withheld adjudication on the resisting arrest charge making it not appear as a conviction on his criminal record, dropped the panhandling charge, and sentenced Burck to time served.
-Following his release Burck reportedly received a "hero's welcome" from attendees at Daytona Beach Bike Week after he returned and a local music store along with Takamine donated him a new acoustic guitar to replace the one that was damaged during his arrest.
-In May 2021 it was reported that Burck had asked a judge to allow him to withdraw his no contest plea and that his attorney sent a letter stating that he plans to sue the Daytona Beach Police Department over the arrest.
-On July 20 2022, Burck having sued the city and the two arresting police officers, received a $90,000 settlement.
+Following his plea, the judge involved in Burck's case withheld adjudication on the resisting arrest charge, making it not appear as a conviction on his criminal record, dropped the panhandling charge, and sentenced Burck to time served.
+Following his release, Burck reportedly received a "hero's welcome" from attendees at Daytona Beach Bike Week after he returned and a local music store, along with Takamine, donated him a new acoustic guitar to replace the one that was damaged during his arrest.
+In May 2021, it was reported that Burck had asked a judge to allow him to withdraw his no contest plea and that his attorney sent a letter stating that he plans to sue the Daytona Beach Police Department over the arrest.
+On July 20, 2022, Burck, having sued the city and the two arresting police officers, received a $90,000 settlement.